 Highlights are like frozen content in the wild waters of social media content.
 Use it wisely!

 IGTV is the newest Instagram feature.
-It is represented as a begging of a new era of Instagram video.
-IGTV is a made as a separate app, but all the users of Instagram have an access to it from their Instagram app.
+It is represented as the begging of a new era of Instagram video.
+IGTV is made as a separate app, but all the users of Instagram have access to it from their Instagram app.
 Many are debating that it is going to be a big competitor to Youtube, but only the time will tell.

 Like the names says, IGTV is really a combination of actual TV and Instagram.
 Just like turning on the TV, IGTV starts playing as soon as you open the app.
 Also, it is connected to your Instagram account so you can watch videos from people you already follow on Instagram and other you might like.
 The like option and send to Direct stayed the same.